saasus-platform/saasus-sdk-python/docs/integration/SaasUserApi.md

 # **sign_up_with_aws_marketplace**
 > SaasUser sign_up_with_aws_marketplace(sign_up_with_aws_marketplace_param=sign_up_with_aws_marketplace_param)

-AWS Marketplaceによるユーザー新規登録(Sign Up with AWS Marketplace)
+Sign Up with AWS Marketplace

-AWS Marketplaceと連携したユーザーを新規登録します。登録されたメールアドレスに対して仮パスワードを送信します。 Registration Tokenが有効でない場合はエラーを返却します。  Register a new user linked to AWS Marketplace.
+Register a new user linked to AWS Marketplace.
 A temporary password will be sent to the registered email.
 If the Registration Token is not valid, an error is returned.

 ### Example

 * Bearer Authentication (Bearer):

 ```python
 import time
 import os